 In 1868, Black Kettle and his wife, Medicine Woman Later, were shot in the back during an attack on their camp on the Washita River, Oklahoma, by troops of the 7th Cavalry, led by Lt.
 Col. George Armstrong Custer.
 The Black Kettle Museum commemorates the Cheyenne chief in present Cheyenne, Oklahoma.
 Black Kettle was a recurring character, portrayed for 3 seasons, in the CBS TV series, Dr. Quinn, Medicine Woman.

-Signing Indian Treaties With a Mark or Thumbprint
+Native Americans Signing Treaties With a Mark or Thumbprint

 There were many treaties made with the Native American tribes.
 Initially, Indian chiefs could not read, write or sign documents written in the English language.
 Later, schools were built where Indians learned the English language and customs.